Orbitkey Clip (V2) Review

 Fidlock Hardware, Zinc Alloy

-Get up to 10% off Orbitkey with our Deals Vault • Join Pack Hacker Pro.
+Get up to 15% off Orbitkey • Join Pack Hacker Pro

 If you’re the type that has filled their tight-fitting pants’ pocket full of loose change and keys, then you’re probably no stranger to the unpleasant feeling of being poked by your own house key.
 Fortunately, Orbitkey has an alternative for the key-encumbered among us.
 The result is the Clip V2, but is it enough to convince you to evict those keys out of your pockets and onto your belt loops?